Clarkson-Applied-Data-Science/2024_ia651_DineshPendyala_SrihariNagineni/README.md

 ## Dataset

-The dataset used in this project contains various features related to patient demographics and hematological information which are used to predict the occurrence of a heart attack.
+The dataset was sourced from [\[Mendeley Data - Heart Disease\]](https://data.mendeley.com/datasets/m482gb564t/1) .Dataset used in this project contains various features related to patient demographics and hematological information which are used to predict the occurrence of a heart attack.
 The dataset has been preprocessed and transformed using Principal Component Analysis (PCA) to reduce dimensionality and improve model performance.

 ### Features